 Why losing streaks occur

 Then, why do losing streaks occur?
-There are many reasons, but the main explanation is coincidence.
+The main reason is coincidence.

-Redhotchiliman1 is on a five match losing streak, which for the vast majority of players, who play online matches regularly, is perfectly normal.
+Redhotchiliman1 is on a five match losing streak, which for the vast majority of players, who play online matches regularly, should be perfectly normal.

-Hence, logic dictates that the losing streak experienced by Redhotchiliman1 is approximately as normal as getting heads when flipping a coin.
+Hence, logic dictates that the losing streak experienced by Redhotchiliman1 is approximately as normal as getting heads when flipping a coin, provided that you play more than 100 matches per year.

 Pure coincidence is obviously not the only reason why we experience losing streaks.
 Form is definitely also a factor here.
 People sometimes get bad habits, play when they are tired or similar.
 In addition to that, I consider it plausible that the matchmaking system can cause losing streaks.
 If you all of a sudden become overrated, you will get tougher opponents and then likely lose more matches.
 I haven’t seen direct evidence supporting this assertion, but it’s definitely possible.